 2. Does the COVID-19 Outbreak Constitute Force Majeure or Hardship?

-If the current spread of the disease in our country makes it objectively impossible to perform the debt under the contract, the party may base its force majeure arguments upon “epidemic disease” mentioned in force majeure clause.
-After examining the provisions of the contract and the circumstances of the event, it is necessary to determine whether the impossibility of the performance is permenant or temporary after it is determined that COVID-19 makes the performance of the debt impossible.
+If the continuation of spread of the disease in our country and a possible second wave makes it objectively impossible to perform the debt under the contract, the party may base its force majeure arguments upon “epidemic disease” mentioned in force majeure clause.
+After examining the provisions of the contract and the circumstances of the event, it is necessary to determine whether the impossibility of the performance is permanent or temporary after it is determined that COVID-19 makes the performance of the debt impossible.
 The disease, in most contractual relationships, may not have the same effect as the destruction of a work of art in a fire which is given as an example of permanent impossibility of performance.
 In some relationships, it can be argued that the debts of the parties may be postponed until the effect of the disease is eliminated, so the impossibility in question is temporary.
 However, in some cases, the contractual relationship may become extremely intolerable for the parties due to the indefinite duration of the disease (in other words tolerance period to the contract has expired).
 Such situations may be accepted as permanent impossibility of performance.

 On the other hand, in cases where the performance of the debt in the contract does no become impossible due to the effect of the disease but it becomes too difficult to expect from debtor to bear it, hardship may be discussed.
 You can find our explanations on hardship in the following sections of our article.